-Information for students/scholars who are requesting a travel signature from abroad
+Information for continuing students/scholars requesting a travel signature from abroad

 Option 1: Request an I-20/DS-2019 Reprint

 Option 2: Enter the US on I-515A

 The I-515A is a document issued by the US Port of Entry officer that allows students and scholars to re-enter the US on a temporary status of 30 days.
 If you do not have a valid travel signature, you will likely be issued a Form I-515A by the US Port of Entry officer.
-Since this is a temporary stay document that only allows 30 days stay in the US, it is very important that you meet with an OIS advisor immediately upon arrival to fix your status to F-1 or J-1 D/S. Entering on an I-515A may cause some delays at the Port of Entry, so please plan accordingly.
+Since this is a temporary stay document that only allows 30 days stay in the US, it is very important you meet with an OIS advisor immediately upon arrival to fix your status to F-1 or J-1 D/S. Entering on an I-515A may cause some delays at the Port of Entry, so please plan accordingly.